10 Ways To Help Someone Overcome Alcohol Addiction

 4. Don’t offer an ultimatum.

 More often than not, someone with a drinking problem will choose alcohol over any other option they are given, resulting in more stress and frustration, even hurt.
 Instead of offering ultimatums, offer advice or options for help.
 This means doing your research ahead of time and knowing some good programs to refer a loved one to, or being familiar with a professional they can talk to for help.

-5. Don’t pass judgement or shame.
+5. Don’t pass judgment or shame.

 6. Utilize the people in your life.

 If you know someone who has successfully quit drinking, speak with them.
 Ask them how they finally came to terms with their problem and how they were initially approached about it.
 Of course, what works for one person will not necessarily work for everyone.
 However, if you think their experience sounds similar to that of your loved one, ask them if they’d be willing to talk to that person for you.
 Sometimes information and concern coming from someone who has been through recovery means more than when it comes from someone who has not.